ThermCoin-Protocol/web-app/README.md

   - Used for simple and intuitive, inline styling
 - DaisyUI
   - Used side by side TailwindCSS with predefined classes and themes
+- Sanity.io
+  - Used for content management and storage

 ## Usage